Explicit uniform bounds for Brauer groups of singular K3 surfaces: Abstract

 \section{Abstract}

 Let $k$ be a number field.
 We give an explicit bound, depending only on $[k:\Q]$ and the discriminant of the N\'{e}ron--Severi lattice, on the size of the Brauer group of a K3 surface $X/k$ that is geometrically isomorphic to the Kummer surface attached to a product of isogenous CM elliptic curves.
 As an application, we show that the Brauer--Manin set for such a variety is effectively computable.
-Conditional on the Generalised Riemann Hypothesis, we also give an explicit bound, depending only on $[k:\Q]$, on the size of the Brauer group of a K3 surface $X/k$ that is geometrically isomorphic to the Kummer surface attached to a product of CM elliptic curves.
-In addition, we show how to obtain a bound, depending only on $[k:\Q]$, on the number of $\C$-isomorphism classes of singular K3 surfaces defined over $k$, thus proving an effective version of the strong Shafarevich conjecture for singular K3 surfaces.
+Conditional on GRH, we can also make the explicit bound depend only on $[k:\Q]$ and remove the condition that the elliptic curves be isogenous.
+In addition, we show how to obtain a bound, depending only on $[k:\Q]$, on the number of $\CC$-isomorphism classes of singular K3 surfaces defined over $k$, thus proving an effective version of the strong Shafarevich conjecture for singular K3 surfaces.